otifsolutions/laravel-currency-layer/README.md

 OTIFSolutions\Laravel\Settings\Models\Setting::get('crlKey');
 ```

-If you have set the `crlKey` somewhere in the code, remove that line after first time execution.
+If you have set the `crlKey` somewhere in the code, remove that line
+after first time execution.
 To reset or re-assign the key, you can use the same line.
+But, it is recommended to use tinker to set the access key.

 __After setting all the things, you can now synchronize currency exchange rates data__